thijs/android-ecl-bootstrap/README.md

 ./2-build-and-install.sh
 ````

-On the first run it'll download and install a bunch of stuff.
+On the first run it'll download and install a bunch of stuff, which is
+saved in your mounted home directory (see `start.sh`; by default this
+is at `$HOME/docker.state/android-ecl-bootstrap`).
+You can remove this
+line, if you want, but then each time you start the docker container
+it will be blank and redownload everything.

+The first run can take a couple of minutes to finish.

 If there were no errors, you should find an apk at
 `app/build/outputs/apk/debug/app-debug.apk`